New Apple iPhone fails to wow investors, fans

 | CUPERTINO, California

-CUPERTINO, California Apple Inc's newest iPhone left Wall Street and fans wishing for more than a souped-up version of last year's device, at a time when rival smartphone makers are nipping at its heels.
+CUPERTINO, California Apple Inc's newest iPhone left Wall Street and fans wishing for more than a souped-up version of last year's device, igniting a rare storm of criticism and disappointment on the Internet.

-At his first major product launch since being crowned CEO, Tim Cook ceded the critical iPhone presentation to another executive, and failed to generate the same level of excitement and buzz that predecessor Steve Jobs was famous for.
+Newly minted CEO Tim Cook ably helmed his first major product launch without former boss Steve Jobs, but failed to ignite the sort of excitement and buzz that the charismatic Apple co-founder once did.

+Expectations were high at this critical juncture, when Android phones by Samsung Electronics and other rivals are closing in on Apple's lead and the important holiday shopping season gets started.

-The new iPhone 4S is identical in form to the previous model, disappointing fans who had hoped for a thinner, bigger-screened design.
-Apple's shares fell as much as 5 percent, before recovering with the broader market to close down 0.6 percent.
+Investors and fans, looking to be blown away by some amazing surprise, sent the shares down as much as 5 percent before they recovered with the market to close down 0.6 percent.

-But analysts say the new device sported some new features, such as voice commands, to draw in consumers and is still going to be a big draw this holiday season, particularly as the phone is now available on Sprint's network in addition to AT&T and Verizon Wireless.

-It remains to be seen whether the iPhone 4S can stem market share gains by phones running Google Inc's Android software.
-Samsung Electronics, notably, is growing global shipments several times faster than Apple and is now estimated at within a hair's breadth of catching up in worldwide market share.
+Cook, who took over from Jobs in August, and his executive team showed off a device that comes with voice recognition and a better camera, but looks identical to the last phone and does little to lift the bar for smartphones.

+While the gadget wasn't as tricked out as some had hoped, analysts liked its voice-enabling technology that helps users vocalize everything from stock price searches to sending messages -- more easily than on Android phones or Research in Motion Blackberries.

-"It's been 16 months and all you've got is an A5 processor in the existing iPhone 4," BGC Partners' analyst Colin Gillis said of the new Apple phone.
+"It's been 16 months and all you've got is an A5 processor in the existing iPhone 4," said BGC Partners' analyst Colin Gillis.
 "It's a mild disappointment, but they're still going to be selling millions of units."

-The iPhone 4S's voice commands -- for sending messages, searching for stock prices and other applications -- caught the attention of several analysts who argued it could profoundly change the user experience.

-Known as "Siri", the technology already exists on Android but experts say Apple's integration was more fluid -- a hallmark of the company.
+Some shareholders and analysts hoped for a cameo appearance by Jobs, now chairman.
+The pancreatic cancer survivor, who took his third medical leave in August, did not appear.

+In some ways, Apple may have been a victim of its past success.
+Its launches are some of the hottest events on the tech calendar.
+Tuesday's "Let's talk iPhone" show marked Cook's unofficial debut since taking over from Jobs in August.

 INTENSIFYING COMPETITION

-In some ways, Apple may have been a victim of past success.
-Product launches by Jobs, now chairman, had been some of the hottest events on the tech calendar.

-The iPhone, which accounts for more than 40 percent of Apple's sales, has been a success since it came out in 2007, making Apple one of the world's top electronics companies.
+On a brighter note, the company would seem to be making inroads into potentially pivotal new markets.

-Cook said Apple has made significant inroads into the corporate market, with more than 90 percent of Fortune 500 companies testing or using its iPhones and iPads.
-The news sent shares of BlackBerry maker RIM down nearly 3 percent at one point.
-Google shares finished 1.3 percent higher.
+It said more than 90 percent of Fortune 500 companies are testing or using its iPhones and iPads, expanding its presence in a corporate market dominated by RIM.
+RIM shares trading on the Nasdaq stock market slid nearly 3 percent before ending 2.4 percent higher.
+Google shares finished 1.3 percent up.

-The iPhone 4S will cost $199 with pre-orders starting October 7.
-Apple also cut the price of the older iPhone 4 to $99, and said an even older "3GS" model will be available for free to customers who sign a long-term contract.

-That could help Apple expand into developing markets such as Asia, Samsung's backyard.
-And it might allow Apple to take a bite out of a low-end market it had eschewed.
+The two-generation-old iPhone 3GS will be offered free, as long as users sign a contract.
+Analysts said that would help to expand its market in lower-end Asian and developing markets.

 "Apple is hitting Nokia when it's vulnerable.
 How many billions of people in emerging markets would love to have an iPhone?
 These are a growing demographic," said YCMNet Advisors CEO Michael Yoshikami.

-Tuesday's iPhone event took place at Apple Central -- the same venue where the iPod was introduced years ago -- versus the larger, splashier venues of more recent choice, such as downtown San Francisco's Moscone centre.
+Tuesday's iPhone event took place at Apple Central -- the same venue where the iPod first was introduced years ago -- versus the larger, splashier venues of more recent choice such as downtown San Francisco's Moscone centre.

-The event, though as usual choreographed to a tee, lacked the oomph and pizzazz of Apple events in years past and sorely missed the star power that Jobs brought to the unveilings.

-Heading into the event, many on Wall Street had questioned Cook's ability to lead the company as Jobs had.
-In terms of stage presence, Jobs was a tough act to follow.
+Heading in to the event, many on Wall Street had questioned Cook's ability lead the company as Jobs did.
+In terms of stage presence, Jobs was a tough act to follow, but analysts say Cook acquitted himself well.

-While it did little to alleviate concerns about whether the company would stay a creative force to be reckoned with without its founder and visionary at the helm, analysts say Tuesday's proceedings hinted at Apple's new team-based approach.

-"What he did is let the team shine through," said Forrester Research analyst Frank Gillett.
-"What we may see is a somewhat different style, and frankly a healthy style that says: Look, this is a team that works together, there's a deep bench, it's not just one person."

 Twitter users were not impressed with the phone, though.